jmensch1/email-endpoint/README.md

 Instantly create an endpoint that you can use to POST emails to yourself.

 ### How
-By automatically creating the necessary resources in your AWS account -- a lambda function, API gateway, and IAM role.
+The package automatically creates the necessary resources in your AWS account -- a lambda function, API gateway, and IAM role.
 The heavy lifting is done by [ClaudiaJS](https://claudiajs.com/).
-Emails are sent through [sendgrid](https://sendgrid.com/).
+Emails are sent through [Sendgrid](https://sendgrid.com/).

 ### Why
 As a dev there are numerous situations in which it would be convenient to email yourself from code.
 You could set up a server for that -- but that takes too long and requires maintenance time and expenses.
 You could set up your own lambda function/API gateway combination, but that configuration process is a nightmare.
 Services like Mailgun are a step in the right direction, but you still need to send an API key with every email (not great for frontend code), and those services often require a credit card to get started, which is just annoying.